Package 'ANCOMBC'

 pseudo

 numeric.
 Add pseudo-counts to the data.
-Please note that this option is now deprecated in ANCOM-BC2.
+Please note that this option is not recommended in ANCOM-BC2.
 The software will utilize the complete data (nonzero counts) as its default analysis input.
-Specifying a pseudo-count will not affect the analysis or its results.

 pseudo_sens